ooc/middleearth/ORC Purpose and Guidelines.md

 An ORC may have only one idea, or a single solution to any given problem.

 Each ORC must have a champion.
 This is the person who writes, hypes, and answers any and all questions related to the ORC throughout its lifetime.
 This person is also known as the Author.
 Before writing the ORC, the Author should ascertain if there is any interest in such an ORC by asking the community in the mailing list, or the IRC Channel.
 Of course, if most feedback is negative, the Author should seriously consider *not* writing the ORC, though there is nothing stopping them.

 Once the ORC has had what appears to be a decent amount of positive feedback, a draft ORC should be submitted to the community.
 This allows the Author to modify the ORC more to the community's wishes, as well as fix any problems before the ORC is submitted.

+There is no specific ruleset to determine whether an ORC has received a negative amount of feedback however, there are a few events that a potential Author should take note of as discouragement.
+Among these are the BDFL expressing his distate in the subject of the ORC, several negative messages in quick succession, and grey wizards showing up at your doorstep.

+It would be best for potential Authors to keep a tally of yay or nay throughout the community, to judge potential interest.

 Finally the ORC is submitted to the BDFL for final review via a pull request on github.
 The BDFL may or may not choose any members from the community to discuss the ORC with.
 Note however, that there must be a 5 day minimum period between the Draft creation and submission.
 This is to ensure that there is ample enough time for a majority of the community to see and comment on the Draft.